coder/code-server/README.md

 How to [secure your setup](/doc/security/ssl.md).

 ## Build Instructions
-Please visit our [build guide](/doc/self-hosted/build.md) for steps on how to build the binary.
+Visit our [build guide](/doc/self-hosted/build.md) for steps on how to build the binary.

 ## Development